-Damage:
+• Damage:

-- o What is the level of damage to the asset? - Can the asset be repaired, or would the asset require complete replacement?

-Disruption:

-- o Is there a disruption in service? - o If yes, what is the length of that disruption, i.e., hours, days, weeks?
-Does the disruption threatening public health and safety?

-Cost:

-- o What is the cost to repair or replace the asset? - What are the economic (or health and safety) costs associated with the disruption in service? - Are there secondary impacts that need to be considered (i.e., costs to other sectors, such as the environment and public recreation)?
+- What is the level of damage to the asset? - Can the asset be repaired, or would the asset require complete replacement? - Disruption: - Is there a disruption in service? - If yes, what is the length of that disruption, i.e., hours, days, weeks?
+Does the disruption threaten public health and safety? - Cost: - What is the cost to repair or replace the asset? - What are the economic (or health and safety) costs associated with the service disruption? - Are there secondary impacts that need to be considered (i.e., costs to other sectors, such as the environment and public recreation)?

-The best questions for framing consequence may vary depending on the department and upon asset function or the type of service the asset provides (i.e., essential infrastructure, flood protection, health and safety, public access).
+The best questions for framing consequence depend on the department and upon asset function or the type of service the asset provides (i.e., essential infrastructure, flood protection, health and safety, public access).
 The intent of the consequence determination is to develop a means to prioritize assets for adaptation plan development within each department, not CCSF-wide.
-Table 5 presents a simple example of a consequence matrix for one sea level rise scenario (same hypothetical assets as presented in Table 4); however, additional consequence factors may also be considered in practice, such as factors that consider economics, secondary impacts, or interdependencies,.
+Table 5 presents a simple example of a consequence matrix for one sea level rise scenario (same hypothetical assets as presented in Table 4); however, additional consequence factors might also be considered in practice, such as factors that consider economics, secondary impacts, or interdependencies.
 As noted in Table 4, Asset #1 was not considered vulnerable, so it was not evaluated in the risk assessment phase.
-For this selection of assets, Asset #4 is associated with the highest consequence rating; therefore the development of an adaptation plan for Asset #4 may be a high priority.
-As part of the risk assessment phase, the low, medium and high ratings must be defined using thresholds that are appropriate for the department and the group of assets.
+For this selection of assets, Asset #4 is associated with the highest consequence rating; therefore, the development of an adaptation plan for Asset #4 might be a high priority.
+As part of the risk assessment phase, the low, medium, and high ratings must be defined using thresholds that are appropriate for the department and the group of assets.